Property Tax Appeal for Condos: How Condo Assessments Work Differently

 Frequently Asked Questions

 Condo assessments are based on comparable unit sales within your building or complex, not detached home sales in the neighborhood.
 Find 3-5 similar condo units that sold recently for less than your assessed value.
-Consider floor level, view, unit size, parking, and storage in your comparisons.
+Consider floor level, view, unit size.

 How Condo Assessments Differ?